townie/townie.github.io/_posts/2017-10-20-Free-United-Wifi.markdown

 ---
 layout: post
-title: Exploited - Free United Airline WiFi
+title: How To Get Free United Airline WiFi
-date: 2017-03-30
+date: 2017-10-20
 tags: Docker
 archive: false
 comments: false
 ---

 On my United Airlines flight back from Denver to Boston this past weekened, I took the 4 hour flight to catch up on a few peices of work that I had been procrastinating on.
-After a few fits and starts of work I got stuck on a problem that I didnt an answer for.
+After a few fits and starts of work I got stuck on a problem that I didnt have an answer for.

 Remembering that the plane probably had wifi I quickly moved to my network manager to find that there was a wifi signal!
 Hooray.
 A quick look over the system and I found myself on this page: